hozuki/clray/README.md

 You have to pay extreme attention to the byte alignments in OpenCL.
 Please check the commit history to see the differences in structure definitions.
 All fields were aligned by 4 bytes, but that was not enough and caused severe data corruption (which is inside the graphics card and hard to debug).
-Finally I followed the suggestion from [here](https://stackoverflow.com/a/17374931), and aligned all fields by 16 bytes by adding paddings.
+Finally I followed the suggestion from [here](https://stackoverflow.com/a/17374931), and aligned fields by 4 bytes, sizes of structures by 16 bytes by adding paddings.
 Then it worked as expected.
+The alignments depend on concrete devices and I suggest to align at least by 8 bytes for sizes.

 Embracing [SYCL](https://www.khronos.org/sycl/) does not help in this program.
 The compiler (the ComputeCPP one) *does not* analyze call references, which means you have to write the whole kernel *inside* a local lambda.
 This is definitely a nightmare for a sophisticated program like the one here, which is divided into components.

 The acceleration is quite obvious.
-My standalone GPU reduced the time from ~24 mins (on CPU) to ~1 min rendering the same or similar scene, with the same pixel dimensions.
+My standalone video card reduced the time from ~24 mins (on CPU) to ~1 min rendering the same or similar scene, with the same pixel dimensions.
-But it suffers from mild precision loss.

 ![Example (Feb 27, 2019)](media/out-20190227.png)